jarlah/agreement-api-jersey/README.md

 # agreement api

+I started with Spring Boot 3 but ended with this Jersey implementation.

 The original implementation of this repository, implemented with spring boot 3, can be found at:

 https://github.com/jarlah/agreement-api

+This repository has a line coverage of 66%, which was found by running tests with coverage from intellij.
+One of the reasons there is so low coverage is because i mock the service interfaces, and the dummy implementations is not used in tests.

+The dummy services is added to make the service runnable and testable.

+I need more information about the domain and the feature, to decide exactly what fields needs to be passed into the service and what to return.

 # How to call the agreement api